-Avoiding Negativity Online
+Avoiding Negativity Online in the VA Community

 Social networking is a great way to promote your Virtual Assistant business.

 It helps you stay connected with other VAs and can make working from home a little less lonely.
 However, there are some pitfalls to networking online.

 First of all, you don’t have face-to-face interaction with people.
 You also have a larger amount of people to deal with at any one time.
 Most of the people you’ll meet are anonymous and this can make it difficult to build relationships – or at least, meaningful ones.

 Here are a few tips to help you avoid the negative situations that sometimes creep up online.

 #1 – Find the right networking group.
 If you love to visit a specific peer group or networking group but find that you always leave there feeling worse than when you first logged in, it may be time to cut your losses and find a new group.